Skip to content

 Generative AI is the worst offender

-Nearly three times the abandonment rate of traditional AI.
-When someone tells you they "ran a generative AI pilot," the prior probability that it was abandoned is 95%.
-Not failed.
-Abandoned.
-They didn't get to failure.
-They got to the moment where the gap between the demo and the production environment became too large to bridge with available resources, and they walked away.
+When someone tells you they "ran a generative AI pilot," the prior probability that it moved the P&L is about one in twenty.
+The rest stalled: they got to the moment where the gap between the demo and the production environment became too large to bridge with available resources, and they walked away.

 The reasons are different from traditional AI failures.
 Traditional AI failures tend to be data quality and model performance issues: solvable problems with the right technical team.
 Generative AI failures tend to be architectural.
 The model works.
 The demo worked.
 What doesn't work is the absence of infrastructure around the model: no structured data pipeline to give it relevant context, no governance layer to control what it can access and say, no integration with the systems that need to act on its output, no observability to understand what it's doing in production.
 The model is fine.
 Everything around it is missing.